The 2021 Legal Guide published by Tribune de Lyon offers precise and pragmatic answers to concrete issues faced by business owners/managers.

 Fabien Pomart contributed to this Guide through an article entitled "The collective performance agreement: A tool for companies to adapt to the health crisis?".

 This article is reproduced below and a courtesy English translation follows.

-1 An extended version of this article is available on our Blog: Transfer of criminal liability in merger transactions: A major reversal of case law
+1 An extended version of this article is available on our Blog: Covid-19: Optimizing the long-term management of the crisis thanks to the collective performance agreement

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.